 At the eco-park, we also learned about the capuchin monkeys, scarlet colorful macaws, yellow head parrots, the indigenous Agouti or Guatusa, also known as the Roatan island rabbit.
 The staff at the park are very friendly and will share a lot of information about the wildlife species.

-Check our shore excursions section: Click Here also please check our reviews at TripAdvisor and if you want to learn more about the wildlife experience we are ready to customize your day by adding more fun activities.
+Check our shore excursions section: Click Here also, please visit our reviews at TripAdvisor and if you want to learn more about the wildlife experience, we are ready to customize your day by adding more fun activities.